 Other Filled Cookies You Might Like

 - Chocolate chufa macaroons with honeyed chocolate ganache

 - Chocolate Viennese whirls

 - Coffee biscuits sandwiched with whipped coffee ganache

 - Fig rolls with wholemeal spelt biscuit pastry

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these Middle Eastern maamoul biscuits, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.